eiharun/SP25-20/Communication_Protocol/README.md

 If the ACK is not recieved by the balloon before the timeout, the SYN/ACK packet will be resent and the sequence and acknowledge number will be incremented.
 It will then wait for the appropriate ACK packet.

+> If a seq# goes above its upper limit (8bits, 255) it will wrap around to 0.

 > Below is a visualisation of the protocol behavior with different test cases:

 ![Protocol Test Cases](test/test_cases.excalidraw.png)